moby/moby/docs/installation/linux/SUSE.md

 ## Configure Docker boot options

-You can use these steps on openSUSE or SUSE Linux Enterprise.
-To start the `docker daemon` at boot(advisable), set the following:
+After installation, by default docker still needs to be started manually each time you wish to use docker.
+To start the `docker daemon` at boot(advisable and convenient), set the following:

     # systemctl enable docker